alessandro-gentilini/knuth-interview-2006/README.md

 I also started the school newspaper.
 I was Editor of the paper, and during my Senior year, I would do an all-nighter every Monday night.
-I stayed up the whole night, getting the paper done by seven o’clock in the morning.
-We didn’t have a professional way to produce it, so I produced it on a mimeograph machine, which was something that’s way obsolete now, but it uses very greasy ink, and the reason I did that was because we happened to have one at our house.
+I stayed up the whole night, getting the paper done by seven o'clock in the morning.
+We didn't have a professional way to produce it, so I produced it on a mimeograph machine, which was something that's way obsolete now, but it uses very greasy ink, and the reason I did that was because we happened to have one at our house.